Newshub

-Newshub (stylised as Newshub.) is a New Zealand news service that operated from 1989 to 2024 and served as the local news division of Warner Bros.
+Newshub (stylised as Newshub.) was a New Zealand news service that operated from 1989 to 2024 and served as the local news division of Warner Bros.
 Discovery New Zealand until its closure.
 The division, known as 3 News until 2016, had produced news bulletins and current affairs programming for the television channel Three from its inception.
 It also operated a news website and on radio stations run by MediaWorks between 2016 and 2021.

 The Newshub brand was launched in February 2016 as part of the division's transition to digital journalism.
 MediaWorks sold Three and Newshub to US multimedia company Discovery, Inc., with the acquisition completed in December 2020.

 On 28 February 2024, it was announced that Newshub would shut down on 5 July 2024.
 On 10 April 2024, the closure was confirmed by Warner Bros.
 Discovery, with Newshub winding down on 5 July 2024.
 Media company Stuff was commissioned to produce a new nightly bulletin, named ThreeNews.